RubioApps/RubioGuard/docs/7-Administrative options.md

 httpd_suppress_version_string on
 visible_hostname squid-cache.org
 ```

 ## Icon options

-In case of errors, Squid will redirect your browser to a local webpage that uses some icons.
-We set the path:
+In case of error, Squid Proxy will redirect your browser to a local webpage that uses some icons.
+I set the path:

 ```
 global_internal_static on